The Curse of the Slot Machines: Like a Moth to a Flame

 …alas, that wasn’t to be.
 For him, slot machines are the “crack cocaine of gambling” and, that’s almost correct.
 He lost his savings and his girlfriend, didn’t save a pension fund, and ended up sleeping in his car.
 The only thing he had left to lose to complete the “crack addict” hat trick was his teeth.

 JP believes that the government should step up and ban machines that allow people to lose £100 in as little as 20 seconds.

 (JPs Story source: The Mirror)

 Sometimes a quiet revolt happens around the slots.
 The human takes back their power.
 There’s a counterstrike against the cult of the shiny.
-It isn’t a pretty site, and it’s definitely something most of us would avoid doing, but the guy in this video is clearly frustrated (Trigger warning: dirty protest in process):
+It isn’t a pretty sight, and it’s definitely something most of us would avoid doing, but the guy in this video is clearly frustrated (Trigger warning: dirty protest in the process):

 Next time you feel the lure of the flame, remember the moth’s plight, remember Sméagol, Chris and JP, but most of all, remember how you never want to be driven to doing that in public!